kudelskisecurity/oramfs/README.md

 # Performance

-When native CPU instructions can be used, AES-CTR may be faster than ChaCha8.
-Changing the cipher can be achieved by passing `--cipher aes-ctr`.
+When native CPU instructions can be used, AES may be faster than ChaCha8.
+Changing the cipher can be achieved by passing the `--cipher aes-ctr` or `--cipher aes-gcm` flag on adding an ORAM, for example.
+One can also directly edit the configuration file and reinitialize the ORAM with the updated cipher.
+Note that this will destroy any data in the ORAM, so proceed with caution when initializing an ORAM.

 To achieve the best performance, make sure to build or run using `cargo`'s `--release` flag and to pass the `RUSTFLAGS="-Ctarget-cpu=native"` environment variable.